$270,801Average Value$191Average Price per Sq Ft39Homes For Sale

 View GreatSchools Rating Methodology

-On average, homes in Goshen, OH sell after 58 days on the market compared to the national average of 53 days.
-The median sale price for homes in Goshen, OH over the last 12 months is $406,515, consistent with the median home sale price over the previous 12 months.
+On average, homes in Goshen, OH sell after 26 days on the market compared to the national average of 56 days.
+The median sale price for homes in Goshen, OH over the last 12 months is $399,900, down 1% from the median home sale price over the previous 12 months.

-FREE RENT!!
-With some of the largest floor plans on the market, MeadowView Townhomes offers open and spacious 3-bedroom townhomes at a reasonable price!
+MeadowView Townhomes offers market AND income restricted spacious 3-bedroom townhomes at a reasonable price!
 In-home amenities include large closets, roomy kitchen and a WASHER & DRYER IN EVERY HOME!
-Our community wide amenities include: a fitness center, community room (available for rent by reservation), swimming pool, playgrounds, basketball court,
+Our community wide amenities include: a fitness center, community room (available for rent by reservation), swimming pool, playgrounds, basketball court, paved trail around our pond, grilling

 Disclaimer: Certain information contained herein is derived from information provided by parties other than Homes.com.
 Our sources include: Accuweather, Public Records and Neustar.
 All information provided is deemed reliable, but is not guaranteed to be accurate and should be independently verified.